vonfalk/storm-javavis/doc/01-Introduction/index.md

 Downloading and Installing Storm
 ----------------------------------

-First, download Storm from [here](storm.zip) and unpack the archive somewhere convenient.
+First, download Storm from [here](md://Introduction/Downloads) and unpack the archive somewhere convenient.
 The archive contains two folders and one executable file:

 * `doc` contains the source files for this documentation in markdown format.
 * `root` is the directory that Storm uses as the root package when started.
 The contents of this directory is described in greater detail below.
-* `Storm.exe` is the main executable for Storm.
+* `Storm` or `Storm.exe` is the main executable for Storm.
 Start it normally to open an interactive command prompt where Storm code can be executed.
 You can also pass command line parameters to Storm to make it do other things than running the interactive command prompt.
 Use `Storm --help` or `Storm -?` to see a list of supported options.